buggyrace/buggy-race-about/docs/shutdown/tear-down.md

 ## Consider running a static placeholder

-If you've shared links to your race server elsewhere — for example, on your institution's online learning system — simple switching the race server off can be unhelpful.
+If you've shared links to your race server elsewhere — for example, on your institution's online learning system — simply switching the race server off can be unhelpful.
 This really only matters if you intend to preserve the domain or subdomain over time, and you want to indicate that the URL is correct (which is good practice!).
 See [running a static placeholder](placeholder).